Get more value from your analytics fast.

 The top reasons companies back away from the cloud

-The leading drivers are:
+The leading drivers of this retreat are:

 Finding cost-performant harmony despite ever-changing requirements